 “You should meet my HILARIOUS [insert funniest person you know here]!”

 Nothing is more annoying than inviting somebody to your show so they can talk about somebody else (specifically, a hilarious uncle) while not even mentioning what you’ve just accomplished the last 20 minutes that you probably worked months on just to be able to have a chance to get booked.
 You call it self-centered; I would call it just being a decent human being.

 “Man, I have to make it out to see your show one day.”

 Dude, I know you’re not coming.
 Shut up.

 Go be supportive of your struggling improv buddies.
 You never know, one of them might be the next [insert famous comedian every comedian wants to be like here].

-Chris Redd is a Chicago stand-up comedian and actor with The Second City Touring Company.
-A short guy with a lot of opinions.
+Chris Redd is a Chicago stand-up comedian and actor.
 Follow him on Twitter @Reddsaidit.